Gaia3D/mago-3d-tiler/manual.md

 ```

 ### Converting Large Point-Clouds Data
-When converting large point-clouds, you can use the `-pointSkip` option to adjust the conversion speed and data size as follows.
+When converting large point-clouds, you can use the `-pointRatio` option to adjust the percentage of conversion points from the source data as follows.

 ```
-java -jar mago-3d-tiler.jar -input "/input_path/las" -inputType "las" -output "/output_path/las" -pointSkip 4
+java -jar mago-3d-tiler.jar -input "/input_path/las" -inputType "las" -output "/output_path/las" -pointRatio "100"
 ```

 ### How to run with Docker